coolandcodes/CodeSplinta/.third-party-script/README.md

 For instance, a simple &lt;meta&gt; tag can be used to override policy directives from a CSP HTTP Header sent from the server.
 Also, **browser extension** can start causing all manner of [policy violation errors to be reported](https://stackoverflow.com/questions/32336860/why-would-i-get-a-csp-violation-for-the-blocked-uri-about) to be repoted albiet unexpectedly.
 The side-effect can pile up pretty fast and begin to inflict pain in the development process.

-So, having worked with CSP directives (in sizeable manner of mixes) myself, i began to try to figure out a way to do the same thing in as easy a fashion without the unintended side effects.
+So, having worked with CSP directives (in sizeable manner of mixes) myself, i began to try to figure out a way to do more things in a way that side-steps all the unintended side effects.

 ## Perks